 Flow Hive Research Support Program

-Complete the online application form by 30th November 2018 and specify the following:
+Complete the online application form and specify the following:

-Name and contact details of the supervisor nominated for the proposed project
+- Name and contact details of the supervisor nominated for the proposed project.
+Applicants must provide a letter of support from the supervisor head of department or apiary manager.

-Proposed project – including aims, objective, reason for research, method, benefit /expected outcomes and project timeline
+- Proposed project – including aims, how you will conduct the research project, benefit or expected outcomes and project timeline

 If you have any enquiries regarding the Flow Research Support Program please contact our research team.